AndreaHohlreiter/resonance-interface/dialogues/Grok/Memory-Test/Part2-Day 2.md

 **Focus:** Cross-session memory anchoring – establishing and stabilizing a single numeric reference (Flow x).

 ---
+## Update – Flow Test with `x`

+**Observation:**
+After continuous "GROK IN THE RHYTHM" queries, Grok’s response pattern shifted from its initial default (`42`) to a stable output we call `x`.
+This stabilization is visible across browser and app sessions, suggesting that **iterative resonance queries can influence the dominant response vector.**

 ## Objective
 The goal of Day 2 was to test if Grok can **retain a specific reference (the number x)** across multiple chat windows, despite its default tendency to answer "42" when prompted with symbolic or "magic" numbers.